 To capture the behavior of selfish users, we study the effect of the Nash equilibria induced by CPRR schemes on the level of wealth inequality in society for non-atomic congestion games.
-We consider two notions of equilibrium formation: (i) exogenous equilibrium, wherein users minimize a linear function of their travel time and tolls, without considering refunds, as in~\cite{GUO2010972}, and (ii) endogenous equilibrium, an equilibrium notion we introduce, wherein users additionally consider refunds in their travel cost minimization.
-For these two notions of equilibria, our contributions are three-fold:
+We consider two notions of equilibrium formation: (i) exogenous equilibrium, wherein users minimize a linear function of their travel time and tolls, without considering refunds, as in~\cite{GUO2010972}, and (ii) endogenous equilibrium, a new notion we introduce, wherein coalitions of users additionally consider refunds in their travel cost minimization.
+For these two notions of equilibria, our contributions are four-fold:

-\begin{enumerate} \item \emph{We develop CPRR schemes that improve both system efficiency and wealth inequality, while being favorable to all users.} Under the exogenous equilibrium model, we establish the existence of a CPRR scheme that, compared with the untolled outcome, (i) is user-favorable, i.e., every user group, irrespective of their initial wealth, has a lower travel cost after the implementation of the scheme, (ii) lowers total system cost, and (iii) decreases the wealth inequality (see Figure~\ref{fig:combined}).
+\begin{enumerate} \item \emph{We develop CPRR schemes that improve both system efficiency and wealth inequality, while being favorable to all users.} Under the exogenous equilibrium model, we establish the existence of a CPRR scheme that, compared with the untolled outcome, (i) is user-favorable, i.e., every user group, irrespective of their initial wealth, has a lower travel cost after the implementation of the scheme, (ii) lowers total system cost, and (iii) does not increase wealth inequality (see \ifarxiv Figure~\ref{fig:combined}\else Fig.~\ref{fig:combined}\fi).
 We call such CPPR schemes \emph{Pareto improving}.
-For the special case when all travel demand is between a single O-D pair and each user's value-of-time is proportional to their income, we further show that the same CPRR scheme reduces wealth inequality relative to the ex-ante income distribution, i.e., the income profiles of users prior to the making their trips.
-In particular, our results show that it is possible to reverse the wealth-inequality effects of congestion pricing that were established in the \textit{Inequity Theorem}~\cite{gemici_et_al:LIPIcs:2019:10270} through appropriate revenue refunding schemes.
+For the case when all travel demand is between a single O-D pair and each user's value-of-time is proportional to their income, we further show that the same CPRR scheme reduces wealth inequality relative to the ex-ante income distribution, i.e., the income profiles of users prior to making their trips.
+Thus, our results show that it is possible to reverse the wealth-inequality effects of congestion pricing that were established in the \textit{Inequity Theorem} in~\cite{gemici_et_al:LIPIcs:2019:10270} through appropriate revenue refunding schemes.